AT3META/CUSTOM-PROFILE-BIO/README.md

 # CUSTOM-PROFILE-BIO
-A simple correction of the BIO component.
+A simple reintroduction of the BIO component by Z Man.